actualizado

 Alojamiento

-・A kitchen, toilet, and shower room, all shared among the residents
+・Shared kitchen, toilet, and shower

 The nearest train station, JR Nishi-Isahaya, is a 14-minute walk (950m) away.

 There’s a 7-Eleven about 10 minutes on foot (750m), and a supermarket about 23 minutes away (1.7 km).
+For fresh bread lovers, the popular bakery Kamando is just a 9-minute walk (650m)!

 If you're flying into Nagasaki Airport, you can take a bus to Isahaya Station.

+We cover the cost of ingredients for meals shared during cultural exchange programs and events.
 For these shared meals, we decide the menu together with our volunteers.
 We would love for you to introduce dishes from your home country or suggest Japanese foods you'd like to try!

 You are free to use any crops from our small garden as well.
 (Please note, depending on the season, there may be limited harvests.)
 If you help out in the garden during your stay, it would be a great gift to future volunteers!